mbbillz/shpcss/README.md

 # 🔺◼️ SHPCSS 🔺◼️

+A simpler way to write SCSS.

-- Build DRY, modular and scalable stylesheets at high speed
+- Rapidly develop DRY, modular and scalable stylesheets.
 - Define a single 'source of truth' for all of your website's styles for easier maintainability
 - Quickly generate element variants - perfect for BEMs and theming
 - Ensures that your codebase is DRY and organised